prakharpks02/floww-company-wall-react-ver0/README.md

-# Atom HR Community Wall
+# Atom Buzz Community Wall

 A modern and highly interactive community platform designed exclusively for HR department employees to foster seamless engagement, communication, and knowledge sharing.